turingschool/portfolios/students/1705-front/shayla-richard/20170608-shayla-richard-m1.markdown

 https://shayla303.github.io/linked-list/

 A: End of Module Assessment
-I did not pass the end of the module assessment.
-I have known I'd be repeating Mod 1 for a few weeks now which has allowed me to focus and remediate on JS foundations and exercises.
-I am not embarrassed or discouraged by this, I feel eager to repeat and utilize what I've learned going forward.

 B: Individual Work & Projects
 I worked alone on Numberguess and Idea Box.
 I had a good time working on those things and felt as if my JS skills greatly improved by those projects.